Graphixa/FontGet/refactor.md

   - [ ] Match system fonts to FontGet sources by priority order
   - [ ] Show Font ID for detected fonts, blank for unknown fonts
   - [ ] Cache detection results for performance
+- [ ] **Dynamic source detection for remove command**
+  - [ ] Replace "System" placeholder with actual source name (e.g., "Google Fonts", "Nerd Fonts")
+  - [ ] Show Font ID instead of "N/A" when font is detected in sources
+  - [ ] Display license and categories when available from source
+  - [ ] Fall back to "System Font" only for fonts not found in any source
 - [ ] **Enhanced list command**
   - [ ] Show Font Name, Font ID, Variants, Categories (e.g. Display, Serif etc. if possible) and Source columns
   - [ ] Display detected fonts with their Font ID from highest priority source